StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 3. Click 'Browse'
 4. Search for the `Azure.Storage.Queues` package
 5. Choose `Azure.Storage.Queues` from the list of available packages
-6. Click install, and accept all the licenses agreements.
+6. Click install, and accept all the license agreements.

 *Make sure that the version being installed is the March 2020 update, version `12.3.0` or higher*